What Wastewater Tells Us About Infections

 It is crucial to derive the prevalence from data.
 It describes the total number of cases of illness in the population under consideration during a certain period of time.

-The aim of the study is to establish app-based monitoring to protect against future threats to public health, not just those caused by the pandemic.
-This can also facilitate the monitoring of other pathogens via wastewater.
+The aim of the study is to establish an app-based monitoring to protect against future threats to public health, not just those caused by the pandemic.
+This can also make it easier to monitor other pathogens via wastewater.
 Elsewhere, new studies and projects are already underway to detect influenza, smallpox and polio pathogens.